ARM-software/SCP-firmware/doc/framework.md

 lists the modules that will be built into its image and provides configuration data for each of these modules.

-For each firmware, linker information must be provided in a *fmw_memory.ld.S*
+For each firmware, linker information must be provided in a *fmw_memory.h* file:
-file:

 - FIRMWARE_MEM_MODE: The desired memory region configuration.
 Can be one of the
     following: